froeschel/azure-notes/compute.md

 * It is possible to make REST calls that can validate if a move of resources would be successful.
 * During a move it is not possible to write or delete resources.
 * Moving resources between groups does not change their location.
+* One can generalize a VM to use it as an image for deployments.
+* This is done by using `sysprep`.
+This tool removes personal account and security information.
+* After the tool has run, do the following: 1) stop the VM 2) set status of VM to generalized 3) get the VM 4) Create image configuration 5) Create the image.
+*

 ### Networking
 * ExpressRoute is a dedicated and private conection from on prem to Azure data center.